reven/razer-osx-led-gui/README.md

 ## Usage
 Download the [latest release](https://github.com/Reven/razer-osx-led-gui/releases/latest/download/Razer-OSX-LED.GUI.zip).
 Just drop the app into your applications folder.
 You don't need to install the original `razer-osx-led` script, it's baked in.
 You can add it to your startup items to have the saved settig apply after startup.

+__NOTE__: You can force the color pickers to appear using `Alt+click` on the color wells.
+I don't know why the color wells don't always bring up the color pickers.
+Not closing the color picker before dismissing the window causes this to happen immediately, but no idea hoy to force a new instance directly from the code.
+If anyone can help, it would be awesome.

 The currently supported effects are the same as in the original app, with some adaptations.
 Your device might not support all of them.

 * __info__: Used internally to show detected device